Pros and Cons of Buying a House

 Can usually generate equity (money) long-termComes with regular maintenance costs (for painting, mowing, edging, tree-trimming, plumbing, roof repairs, etc.)

-Can control monthly payments with a fixed mortgageMaintenance can be more expensive if homeowner is not handy with DIY chores
+Can control monthly payments with a fixed mortgageMaintenance can be more expensive if the homeowner is not handy with DIY chores

 Can leverage ownership into increased borrowing powerCan be difficult and expensive to move if you don’t like your neighbors